apollographql/specs-core/core.spec.md

 **Core schemas** provide a concise mechanism for schema documents to specify the metadata they provide.
 Metadata is grouped into **features**, which typically define directives and associated types (e.g. scalars and inputs which serve as directive inputs).
 Additionally, core schemas provide:
   - [**Flexible namespacing rules.**](#sec-Prefixing) It is always possible to represent any GraphQL schema within a core schema document.
 Additionally, documents can [choose the names](#@core/as) they use for the features they reference, guaranteeing that namespace collisions can always be resolved.
   - [**Versioning.**](#sec-Versioning) Feature specifications follow [semver-like semantic versioning principles](#sec-Versioning), which helps schema processors determine if they are able to correctly interpret a document's metadata.
-  - [**Standard rules for extensibility**](#sec-Extensibility) of directives and their associated input types.
-These rules allow specs to annotate each others' metadata, effectively providing "directives on directives," which are otherwise impossible within GraphQL schemas

 **Core schemas are not a new language.** All core schema documents are valid GraphQL schema documents.
 However, this specification introduces new requirements, so not all valid GraphQL schemas are valid core schemas.